 This year The University of Sheffield Cycling Club won Club of the Year, out of all 47 sports teams run by the (best in the country, voted number 1 for the 3rd year running) union, showing that cycling is officially where it’s at.

-The club is one of the biggest, and officially the best at the Uni, and for good reason, the laid back atmosphere within the club allows members of all abilities to push each other’s riding forwards.
-As a club we cater for all abilities, from people who have never ridden before, to Premier Calendar Road Racers, and Top 10 ranking BDS racers.
+The club is one of the biggest, and officially the best at the Uni, and for good reason, the laid-back atmosphere within the club allows members of all abilities to push each other’s riding forwards.
+As a club, we cater for all abilities, from people who have never ridden before, to Premier Calendar Road Racers, and Top 10 ranking BDS racers.

-As a club we plan and lead 6 rides a week for Downhillers, XCers and Roadies, as well as providing the opportunity to come on trips to other riding locations around the UK, and Abroad, as well as racing the British University Championships.
-One of our recent trips to wales featured in Dirt 131, check it out!
+As a club, we plan and lead 6 rides a week for Downhillers, XCers and Roadies, as well as providing the opportunity to come on trips to other riding locations around the UK, and Abroad, as well as racing the British University Championships.
+One of our recent trips to Wales featured in Dirt 131, check it out!

 We also host regular mates races throughout the year, from dual slalom to downhill, giving everyone a chance to give it a go!

 Within University the club is always one for getting involved, in the past year we have raised over £4000 for charity, and really given it our all as a club, to give our members a time to remember.
-After the union proposing the idea of a naked calender, made by the sports clubs to raise money for charity, Cycling laid down the gauntlet, showing how it’s done.
+After the union proposing the idea of a naked calendar, made by the sports clubs to raise money for charity, Cycling laid down the gauntlet, showing how it’s done.